kabarton62/cybersec-tools-II/sqli/exercise4.md

 -D tikiwiki -T users_users --dump --fresh-queries
 ```

-**Capture a screenshot of the new admin user password or hashed password.**
+> :anger: Capture a screenshot of the new admin user password or hashed password.

 ### Challenge 6: Crawl, Level, and Risk Options